Point-of-Sale Trends to Watch in 2024

-There are also disparities in the availability and marketing of commercial tobacco products on a neighborhood level.
+The availability and marketing of commercial tobacco products on a neighborhood level impact these disparities.
 Data from the 500 largest cities in the United States shows that census tracts with the highest smoking rates are also the ones with a greater density of tobacco retailers.
 These census tracts, which generally face multiple disadvantages, are also the ones with lower median household incomes and a greater proportion of people of color.

 The tobacco industry also targets specific demographic groups through tailored marketing tactics; bright candy-like packaging and an array of flavors appeal to youth while ads depicting rugged cowboys and hunters appeal to rural populations.
 As well, the industry, on countless occasions, has exploited Native American images on commercial tobacco products, a tactic used to encourage Native American use while also portraying tobacco products as more ‘natural’ to other communities.

 Fortunately, there are evidence-based and promising pro-equity solutions at the point of sale.
-This past year, the Centers for Disease Control and Prevention’s (CDC’s) Office on Smoking and Health published a new supplement to the Best Practices User Guides, Tobacco Where You Live: Retail Strategies to Promote Health Equity.
-The document was written in partnership with the Center for Public Health Systems Science at Washington University in St. Louis.
-Tobacco retailers are concentrated in low-income neighborhoods and communities of color.
 Retail strategies can advance health equity by limiting access to and availability of commercial tobacco products, reducing exposure to tobacco marketing, and promoting cessation.
-The Tobacco Where You Live: Retail Strategies to Promote Health Equity supplement can help you:
+The CDC’s supplement to the Best Practices User Guides Tobacco Where You Live: Retail Strategies to Promote Health Equity can help you:

 - Implement commercial tobacco retail strategies equitably